Concealment Sweet Spot Guide

 The most practical and popular method of carrying a concealed firearm is inside the waistband, or IWB.
 The carry positions are described using clock face positions as a reference.
 12:00 is directly in front of you, and 6:00 is behind.

 Every body type has natural peaks and valleys.
-In order to find your concealment sweet spot you’ll want to explore your bodies natural landscape between 10-2 o’clock.
+In order to find your concealment sweet spot you’ll want to explore your body's natural landscape between 10-2 o’clock.
 Keep an eye out for areas where your stomach protrudes away from your body.
 Even a very slight protrusion would be considered a peak, whereas everything else would be considered a valley.
 Your concealment sweet spot lies somewhere in your landscapes valleys.
 Start there.

 For further guidance on discovering your concealment sweet spot you can watch this video: